 - Typical Metric Dimensions (mm): 179×19

 Named after the world’s most famous cigar enthusiast, Churchills are very long cigars with a more conventional gauge.
-Romeo y Julieta claimed that he was particularly fond of the Julieta No. 2 so they renamed it after the former British Prime Minister a few years after his passing.
+Romeo y Julieta claimed that Winston Churchill was particularly fond of the Julieta No. 2 so they renamed it after the former British Prime Minister a few years after his passing.

-In short, the Churchill is an inch longer than a Toro in order to provide the smoker a more complex experience.
+In short, the Churchill is an inch longer than a Toro in order to provide a more complex smoking experience.
 Usually, a quality cigar will evolve in flavour as it burns because the smoke and oil drawn through will influence the tobacco lower down.

 Given that there is a fair amount of wiggle room in this format, you may well stumble upon other very similar sizes.
-For instance, the Toro Grande is much like the Churchill in length except that the gauge can be around 52.
+For instance, the Toro Grande is much like the Churchill in length except that the ring size can be around 52.

 - Typical Imperial Dimensions (in): 7.5×38